MurtazaNeher/Banana-Speak/README.md

 # MinionTranslator
 A WebApp that translates input text to minion language using API.

+Tech used: HTML, CSS, JS